 Open windows at night.

-After the sun goes down the outdoor temps drop.
+After the sun goes down the outdoor temperatures drop.
 Take advantage of the cool temperatures by opening windows in your house to let in the cooler air.
 This gives your air conditioning a break, too.
 Bonus tip: If you have a window in the attic, make sure to open it at night to let out all the heat that’s been trapped inside throughout the day.

 Insulate the roof deck.